-Frequently individuals will want to retain certain Nebraska connections (such as home or business ownership and frequent visits) which the Department uses against you.
+Frequently individuals will want to retain Certain Nebraska connections (such as home or business ownership and frequent visits) which the Department uses against you.

-On Audit or Appeal, we usually find the taxpayer hasn't met all of the 12 factors or kept the documents to best prove this, so this often becomes a matter of legal positioning, debate and full resolution and settlement.
+On Audit or Appeal, we usually find the taxpayer hasn't met all of the 12 factors or kept the documents to best prove this, so this often becomes a matter of legal positioning and settlement.